hamdanal/rich-argparse/CONTRIBUTING.md

 ## Testing

-Running all the tests can be done with `tox run -e py310` (or any other interpreter version).
+Running all the tests can be done with `pytest --cov`.
 This also runs the test coverage to ensure 100% of the code is covered by tests.
+You can also run individual tests with `pytest -k the_name_of_your_test`.

-Alternatively, you can run `coverage run -m pytest && coverage report` with the virtual environment activated.
-You can also run a individual tests with `pytest -k the_name_of_your_test`.
+The helper script `scripts/run-tests` runs the tests with coverage on all supported python versions.

 ### Code quality